Note: This policy is subject to change at any time. Please check all American Homestay Network Policies on a regular basis for updates.

 Independent Guests Under 18 years, High School Students (Basic Guardianship) and High School (Premium Guardianship) Program Students

 In addition to the placement criteria detailed above, Hosts who are registered to accommodate Guests under the age of 18 must be prepared to provide additional care and support for younger guests.
-Along with the Host Obligations outlined in the Homestay Policy, Hosts must also agree to the below conditions:
+Along with the Host Obligations outlined in the Host Family Code of Conduct, Hosts must also agree to the below conditions:

 Extra responsibilities specific to hosting Independent Guests under 18 years